If you need a multithreaded web server to host data for everyone on the web, look at Apache (with CGI) or https://www.gnu.org/software/libmicrohttpd/

 You can adapt the server to recognise SCPI commands if you are not a HTTaP fan.

-Here is an example of use : in 2017/03, the server runs on the Pi to drive the "Remote Controlled Car" extension board, for the workshop at...Read more »
+Here is an example of use : in 2017/03, the server runs on the Pi to drive the "Remote Controlled Car" extension board, for...Read more »